Is your B2B SaaS Company a daisy or an orchid? Both are great. You can’t be both though.

 When assessing the competitive playing field of any Software Product Category, we can use the following simple model:

 It’s important to realize that each of these quadrants provides a healthy opportunity to create a valuable, profitable business.
-It’s hard to optimize for multiple quadrants though.
+It’s hard to optimize for multiple quadrants to be your go-to-market strengths though.
 Here are some of the trade-offs that are easier to master when you know what you want to be(come).

 A value player will invest in technology to bring down the onboarding-, service- and operating cost of the SaaS Service (the so-called “Cost-to-Service”, CTS).
 A Premium player will invest in R&D and Visionary Product Leadership.